huyl1/huyl1.github.io/src/content/blog/wordle-suggest.md

 This extension longer works due to a lack of updates.

 - Fast autocomplete, based on the prefix typed.
-- The user can cycle through remaining autocomplete options using TAB
+- Cycle through autocomplete options using TAB